ubirch/ubirch-iota-service/README.md

 ## Logs

-Once the service is running, logs are recorded in [iota_service.log](ubirch-iota-service/iota_service.log)
+Once the service is running, logs are recorded in iota_service.log

 # License

-This library is publicized under the [Apache License 2.0](LICENSE).
+This project is publicized under the [Apache License 2.0](LICENSE).